Hudaahmadd/ChemGenXplore/README.md

      ```
 Or, you can open the app.R file in RStudio and click Run App.

-Alternatively, if you do not wish to use renv, you can manually install the required packages by running:
+Alternatively, if you do not wish to use renv

+    You can manually install the required packages by running:
      ```bash
       source("packages.R")
      ```

 ## Data Sources